infracost/docs/docs/supported_resources.md

 The quickest way to find out if your Terraform resources are supported is to [run Infracost](/docs#usage-methods) with the `--show-skipped` option.
 This shows the unsupported resources, some of which might be free.
 You could also run the following command to only see the unsupported resources: `infracost --format=json --log-level=warn | jq ".resourceSummary.unsupportedCounts"`

-Infracost currently supports the following Terraform resources.
+Infracost supports the following Terraform resources.
+We do not take into account free tiers that apply to some resources as it can be difficult to detect which accounts they apply to; you can still see costs going up or down based on changes since we're consistent.

 ### Amazon Web Services (AWS)